Andehvik/CLI-Mangasearch/README.md

-# Foobar
+# CLI Mangasearch

-Foobar is a Python library for dealing with word pluralization.
+CLI Mangasearch is a command-line interface that helps to search manga, manwha and manhua online.

 ## Installation